onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

   The exact wording lives inside the notebook so that readers can audit it.

-- Construct a fixed set of scenarios.
+- Constructs a fixed set of scenarios.

   Each scenario consists of